fetchai/agents-aea/docs/quickstart.md

 - <a href="../core-components/">Core components</a>

-If you would like to learn more about the protocols agents use to communicate with each other, then check the following:
+We recommend you learn more about the protocols agents use to communicate with each other.
+Understanding protocols is core to developing your own agent.
+Check out the following:

+- <a href="../protocol/">Protocols</a>

+We also recommend you have a look at skill development.
+Skills are the core business logic commponents of an AEA.
+Check out the following:

-- <a href="../protocol/">Protocol</a>
+- <a href="../skill/">Skills</a>

 For more demos, use cases or step by step guides, please check the following: